AnthonyBebek/GNGC-CYBER-RANGE/README.md

 - [x] Github Repository Setup
 - [x] Github - VS Code Intergration Setup
 - [ ] Finished tasklist on Readme file
+- [ ] Basic Frontned
+    - [ ] Website Design
+    - [ ] Basic HTML and CSS
+    - [ ] The structure of home page
+- [ ] Database
+    - [ ] Creating MariaDB database
+    - [ ] Creating database model in sqlalchemy
+- [ ] Implementing features
+    - [ ] Login and signup
+    - [ ] Basic home and dashboard page
+- [ ] Planning challenges
+    - [ ] Basic web based challanges planned out
+- [ ] Implementing challenges
+    - [ ] HTML, CSS and JS challanges created and running
+    - [ ] Python challanges created and running
+- [ ] Cleaning and polishing
+    - [ ] Cleaning up code and making it more efficient
+    - [ ] Self testing to plug any leaks and protect from errors
+- [ ] User Testing
+    - [ ] Have a group of users test program
+    - [ ] From experienced cyber users to beginners
+    - [ ] Make improvements
+    - [ ] Final Checks

 ### File Structure